victoroalvarez/victoroalvarez/README.md

 - 🤔 I’m looking help writing scripts for automation.
 -->
 - 🔭 I'm currently available for internships and employment.
-- 🌱 I’m currently learning Web Development and Python.
+- 🌱 I’m currently learning Web Development, .Net, C# and Python
 - 👯 I’m looking to collaborate on writing scripts for automation.
 - 💬 Ask me about Unix-like systems like Arch Linux and Debian.
 - 📫 How to reach me: victoroalvarez@protonmail.com | [victoroalvarez.com](victoroalvarez.com)